 Thank goodness that with all that work you’ll have a clean bed to relax in once you’re done.
-Johnson did spill about her real secret to a clean mattress that saves her time during spring cleaning: She puts her mattress in a cover so that it stays fresh year after year.
+Johnson did spill the details about her real secret to a clean mattress that saves her time during spring cleaning: She puts her mattress in a cover so that it stays fresh year after year.
 Time to take off the bedroom sheets!

 - Remove and wash all bedding.

 - Take out any items under the bed; reorganize items and vacuum the area.

 - Dust behind the bed, the headboard and nightstands.

 - Take down light fixtures and wash (you may be able to do this in the dishwasher).

 - Wash the baseboards, door ceilings, windowsills, doors and walls.